-Strengths Opportunities

-No other instrument relevant with smartness.
+Strengths Opportunities No other instrument relevant with smartness.
 Valuable regulatory instrument for CO2 reduction and energy flexibility.
 Authorities and industry support SRI's credibility.
 The mandatory smart meters' deployment by 2024.
 The promotion of (renewable) energy communities by the EAG-Paket.
 The building stock digital databases.
 The importance of BACS to increase energy efficiency and achieve the more immediate a climate-neutral goals by 2040.

-Aspirations Results

-- Expansion of SRI to other building types. - More quantitative indicators to provide a stronger basis for measuring and achieving energy efficiency goals. - Increase SRI's reliability by assessing the usage of smart technologies and not just buildings' readiness and validating energy savings.
+Aspirations Results Expansion of SRI to other building types.
+More quantitative indicators to provide a stronger basis for measuring and achieving energy efficiency goals.
+Increase SRI's reliability by assessing the usage of smart technologies and not just buildings' readiness and validating energy savings.
+The results of the ongoing test phase indicate that currently SRI methodology is not reliable because assumptions are not well justified and the services are not well defined.